tamizhvendan/personal-website/content/blog/from-order-taker-to-stakeholder-the-importance-of-asking-the-right-questions.md

 title: "From Order-Taker to Stakeholder: The Importance of Asking the Right Questions"
 date: 2023-10-29
 tags: ['blog', 'craftsmanship', 'product-management']
+description: Developers often develop software by taking the requirements mindlessly and working based on the order-taking mindset.
+In this article, I share my views on why they need to come out from this mindset and start approaching this problem as a collaborator and start asking the right questions.
 ---

 A developer's job is more than just translating the requirements into a computer program.
 They should be going one level deep and figuring out why we have these requirements in the first place.